EthyMoney/Adafruit-Pi-Stock-Bot/README.md

 * Give your bot application a name and hit create.
 * From the left side navigation column, select the "Bot" tab (has a puzzle piece icon), confirm with the "Yes, do it!" button.
 * From here, go ahead and set a username and avatar for your new bot.
 You'll want to uncheck the "Public Bot" option as well.
-* Now we need to make an invite link so you add the bot to your server.
+* Now you need to make an invite link so you can add the bot to your server.
 From the left side navigation column, select the "General Information" tab.
 * Copy your "Application ID" shown there.
-We will put this into the following template link so it can identify your bot.
+You will put this into the following template link so it can identify your bot.
 * Use this invite link as your template: `https://discord.com/oauth2/authorize?client_id=APPLICATION_ID_HERE&scope=bot&permissions=412652817488`
 * Replace `APPLICATION_ID_HERE` in that link with your actual application ID you copied earlier.
 * Now go ahead and use that link to add your bot to your server.
 Be sure to leave all permissions checked!
 These are pre-configured for you.